Masters of the Air review: Apple’s $250 million bet (mostly) pays off

 Akhil Arora

-3 Comments on “Masters of the Air review: Apple’s $250 million bet (mostly) pays off
+5 responses to “Masters of the Air review: Apple’s $250 million bet (mostly) pays off”

 The trailers and clips look amazing!
 Austin Butler, Callum Turner, and the rest of the cast, superb.
 Wish this were going to be released for the big-screen movie theater market (not just on Apple which I have at home) as a two-parter (cue Costner’s planned two-part western theater epic) or a really long film with an old-school intermission.
 It deserves to be seen on the big screen.